isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Brinjal.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Brinjal_JacChua%20(1).jpg">
-	<p>This vine does best in <a href="/page-index/horticulture-techniques/gauging-light">full sun gardens with a minimum of 6 hours of direct sunlight</a>.
+	<p>This plant does best in <a href="/page-index/horticulture-techniques/gauging-light">full sun gardens with a minimum of 6 hours of direct sunlight</a>.
 This plant can also grow with 4-5 hours of direct sunlight and at least 6 hours of indirect sunlight, but will produce less fruits.</p>
 	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
 	<br>
 </section>